saishchaskar/speedometer-unbox/README.md

 ### Stay Connected

-For any queries or suggestions, feel free to open an issue or contact the repository maintainer.
+For any queries or suggestions, feel free to open an issue or contact.